 Impact

-A flaw in the idxd dmaengine driver can trigger an invalid memory access when a second Function Level Reset (FLR) fails to allocate its scratch area, after a successful first FLR.
-The driver does not set the deallocated scratch area to NULL, leaving a dangling reference that may be dereferenced during the FLR process, potentially leading to a kernel memory corruption or crash.
+A flaw in the idxd dmaengine driver can trigger an invalid memory access when a second Function Level Reset (FLR) fails to allocate its scratch area after a successful first FLR.
+The driver leaves a dangling pointer to a freed scratch area, does not nullify the reference, and mishandles the reset loop, which may cause the kernel to dereference invalid memory and corrupt kernel space, potentially leading to a crash or denial of service.

 Affected Systems

-This vulnerability affects any system running the Linux kernel that includes the idxd dmaengine driver, which is common on platforms that provide Intel Data Plane Acceleration (DPA) infrastructure.
-The discrepancy is limited to kernels that have not been updated to include the corrective changes.
-No specific kernel version is listed, so all kernels using the vulnerable driver path are at risk until the patch is applied.
+This vulnerability affects any system running a Linux kernel that includes the idxd dmaengine driver.
+The flaw exists wherever the driver handles Function Level Resets on devices.
+No specific kernel versions are listed, so all vulnerable instances are at risk until the patch is applied.

 Risk and Exploitability